-Pre-boot Behavior Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
-By default, the Prompt on Warnings and Errors option is enabled.
+Pre-boot Behavior

 Fastboot Enable to set the speed of the boot process.

-By default, the Minimal option is enabled.
+By default, the Thorough option is enabled.

 Extend BIOS POST Time Set the BIOS POST time.

 By default, the 0 seconds option is enabled.

 Table 16.
 System setup options-Virtualization menu